marc-portier/ngex_gulp_starter/README.md

 # What

-First try-out of the system, merging in the angular-2 'tour-of-heroes' example to an express implementation
+First try-out of the system, merging in the angular-2 'tour-of-heroes' example into an express implementation

 # How